robkelle/git-snow-sync/README.md

 A step by step series of examples that tell you how to get a development environment up and running

 1.)
-Modify PullFromGitHub.js and PushToGitHub to add your personal or team specific github information.
+Modify PullFromGitHub.js and PushToGitHub.js to add your personal or team specific github information.
 The following is going to change:
 Github username,
 Github repository name,
 directory name where recovered update sets will be backed up, Github bearer token (this needs to be generated in Github [Read More](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)), Github email.
-Example code that needs to be changed is provided below, which is also located in gitAutoSync.js.
+Example code that needs to be changed is provided below, which is also located in both JavaScript files.

 ```
 const GIT_USER_NAME = 'TestUser';